bmasaiti/ramblings/content/posts/learning-go-as-java-developer/index.md

 1. I am currently developing ideas for a couple of small projects that I will use to implement the most interesting concepts in Go, talk of go routines, select and other concepts.
 2. I am also working on developing a bigger project that I am calling my capestone hahaha (college days where fun).

-Now if you're fascinated or interested in learning go, come along on the journey I will be sharing very short and quick notes and pointers to help others learning go.
+Now if you're fascinated or interested in learning Go, come along on the journey I will be sharing very short and quick notes and pointers to help others learning Go.
 Thank you for reading through my ramblings.